Reality TV star saves Texas woman’s life - NewsBreak

 Reality TV star saves Texas woman’s life

-QUANAH (KFDX/KJTL) — A Texoma mother of two is thankful to be alive all thanks to an unlikely hero well-known to millions of fans of an NBC show.
+QUANAH (KFDX/KJTL) — A Texas mother of two is thankful to be alive all thanks to an unlikely hero well-known to millions of fans of an NBC show.

-In 2019, for three straight days, Quanah resident Ashley Arter experienced severe headaches.Local church hosts party for 100-year-old Wichita Falls veteran

 “They finally did a cat scan and found out I was having blood clots on my brain which was a Thrombosis,” Arter said.
 “They rushed me to Lubbock and I had to have emergency surgery done.”